GitbookIO/node-tasqueue/README.md

 # tasqueue

-Node.js job/task-queue library using disque.
+Promise-based Node.js job/task-queue library using disque.

 ### How it works